ioccc-src/winner/1990/jaw/README.md

 by the receiver.
 Command shell archives alleviate this problem somewhat, but still require standardization for the function of data compression and mail-transparency encoding.
-On Unix, these coding format quandaries are overcome by planting a novel Trojan Horse in the archive header to perform negotiation-less decoding.
+On Unix, these coding format quandaries are overcome by planting a novel [Trojan Horse](https://en.wikipedia.org/wiki/Trojan_horse_(computing)) in the archive header to perform negotiation-less decoding.

-Specifically, we outline the development of an extraordinarily compact portable (un)bundler to (dis)assemble data-compressed, binary-to-ASCII-converted, length-split, and checksummed directory structures using standard Unix tools.
+Specifically, we outline the development of an extraordinarily compact portable bundler/extractor to (dis)assemble data-compressed, binary-to-ASCII-converted, length-split, and checksummed directory structures using standard Unix tools.
 Miniature versions of counterparts to a Lempel-Ziv coder (`compress` or `squeeze`) and an efficient bit packetizer (`btoa`) are compiled on-the-fly at